oracle-livelabs/developer/mcp-servers-on-oci-container-instances/connect/connect-ai-client.md

 ## Introduction

 In this lab, you configure an MCP-capable AI client to use the remote MCP servers that are running on OCI.
-The examples use Codex and Cline because both were validated with the OCI-hosted endpoints.
+The examples were validated with the OCI-hosted endpoints and are provided so you can choose the client harness that matches your workflow.

 Estimated Time: 10 minutes